Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_3_loops_and_logic/README.md

 ---
 ## Activities

-- Calculator and Random Numbers
+- Create a Random Number Generator
--
+- Use that random number to control the flow of a program

 ### Helpful Links